JackVonDanger/stremio-countdown-timer/README.md

 # Stremio Countdown Timer

-A Stremio Enhanced plugin that tracks inactivity, pauses playback, and exits the player if there is no response.
+A Stremio Enhanced plugin that automatically monitors your activity while watching.
+After a customizable period of inactivity, it pauses playback and asks if you're still watching.

----
+If there is no response after 2 minutes, the plugin automatically exits the player.

+<br><br>

 ## Features